Smart Farming, the digital transformation of the agricultural world with connected objects

 Initially, the connected equipment takes care of capturing a very large number of different data: temperature, CO2, humidity, pressure, vibration, etc., the possibilities remain numerous.
 In a second step, this wide range of data is coupled with third party information, exogenous to the machine for example: temperature, rain, drought, traffic, etc. Finally, once linked, all these data are analyzed and enriched.

-In this scheme, drones, robots and sensors appear as the best sources of information in capturing farm data for connected agriculture.
-As a farmer, these data sources give a new impetus in the development of the business.
+In this scheme, drones, robots and sensors emerge as the best sources of information for capturing farm data forconnected agriculture.
+As a farmer, these data sources give new impetus to the development of your business.

 What are the benefits of Smart Farming for the farmer?